Fellow in Privatisation, Regulation & Competition

 Dr Littlechild was Professor of Commerce (1975-1994) and Honorary Professor (1994-2004) at the University of Birmingham, where he is now Emeritus Professor.

-Privatisation, regulation and competition; electricity and telecommunications.
+Privatisation, regulation and competition; energy; telecommunications; airports; water.

 Stephen Littlechild is a member of the Economics & Policy subject group.